favonia/cloudflare-ddns/README.markdown

 ## 🛡️ Security

 * The root privilege and all capacities are immediately dropped after the program starts.
-* The source code depends on these external libraries, in addition to the Go standard library:
+* The source code depends on these external libraries (not part of the Go project):
   - [cap](https://sites.google.com/site/fullycapable):\
     Manipulation of Linux capabilities.
   - [cloudflare-go](https://github.com/cloudflare/cloudflare-go):\